Ayahuasca - Doctor / Teacher Spirit

 However, in the Shipibo language the name for ayahuasca is Oni (pronounced Ooni) which means 'knowledge' or Oni Kobin which means 'cooked / prepared knowledge'.
 In addition, the Shipibo name for a healer working with ayahuasca is Onanya which means 'one who has knowledge'.

-Traditionally, the Shipibo have used ayahuasca to diagnose and treat illnesses and malfunctions in general, to take important decisions, to ask the Gods for advice, to solve personal conflicts – between families and between tribes, to communicate with the spirits of nature, to exercise one's divine capacities and to elucidate mysteries, thefts, disappearances, to know if we have enemies, and to see if a spouse is being disloyal.
+Traditionally, the Shipibo have used ayahuasca to diagnose and treat illnesses and imbalances, to take important decisions, to ask the spirits for advice, to solve personal conflicts – between families and communities, to resolve the energetic damage due to jealousy and envy, to communicate with the spirits of nature, to exercise one's divine capacities and to elucidate mysteries, thefts, disappearances, to know if we have enemies, and to see if a spouse is being disloyal.

 The use of ayahuasca in Amazonian healing practices has historically been limited to the healers, using it as diagnostic tool for identifying the cause of illness, bad luck, witchcraft, etc. and to then prescribe treatments to the patients – through ikaros and plant remedies – of which guidance on what plants & remedies to use is shown to the healer by the spirit of ayahuasca.
 Ayahuasca works with the healer and in combination with a plethora of other plant spirit doctors to treat the patients – ayahuasca has not traditionally been the only plant spirit doctor involved in the treatment (more info to follow).
 Ayahuasca was not taken by the patients who would simply come to ceremony in order to receive the diagnosis and subsequent treatments from the healer.

-However, solely drinking ayahuasca without the presence and work of an experienced healer will not provide the level of healing achieved when combining the medicine, the healer and a multitude of plant spirit doctors (called in by the healer) in ceremony.
-Ayahuasca on its own will in some circumstances (although serious caution is required in terms of the set, setting, etc) provide superficial healing although will not enable the drinker to reach and heal to the root of the issue needing to be healed.
-We do not recommend drinking ayahuasca on your own - guidance, care, attention and healing is required from trained healers in order to ensure a safe and protected experience.
+However, solely drinking ayahuasca without the presence, protection and work of an experienced healer is not advised.
+Drinking on your own, with no training or experience, will not provide the level of safety and healing achieved when combining the medicine, the healer and a multitude of plant spirit doctors (called in by the healer) in ceremony.
+Ayahuasca on its own will in some circumstances (although serious caution is required in terms of the set, setting, etc) provide superficial healing although will not enable the drinker to reach and heal to the root of the issue needing to be addressed.

 History of Ayahuasca